django/deps/draft/0009-async.rst

-Running code in threads is likely not going to increase performance - the overhead added will probably decrease it very slightly in the case where you're just running normal, linear code - but it will enable developers to start running things in parallel easily and get used to designing code around these new possibilities.
+Running code in threads is likely not going to increase performance - the overhead added will probably decrease it very slightly in the case where you're just running normal, linear code - but it will enable developers to start running things concurrently and get used to designing code around these new possibilities.

 In addition, there are several parts of Django that are sensitive to being run